 Austin, Texas appellate attorney Ryan Clinton is a former Texas Assistant Solicitor General and shareholder at the Texas boutique law firm Davis, Gerald & Cremer.

 In March 2013, Ryan was recognized as one of the 25 best Texas lawyers under 40 by Texas Lawyer magazine (back when he met the age requirement).
-He has also three times been named one of the best Texas appellate attorneys (and ten times been named one of the best appellate attorneys under 40) by Texas Super Lawyers, a Thompson Reuters service, as published in Texas Monthly magazine.
+He has also five times been named one of the best Texas appellate attorneys (and ten times been named one of the best appellate attorneys under 40) by Texas Super Lawyers, a Thompson Reuters service, as published in Texas Monthly magazine.
 And in 2010, he was named a finalist for Austin Under 40’s young professional of the year award.
 Ryan has also delivered speeches on a variety of legal topics, including oil-and-gas litigation, governmental entity disputes, the Texas Tort Claims Act, and representing clients before the Texas Supreme Court.
 His wide appellate experience includes handling oil-and-gas appeals, personal injury appeals, employment appeals, intellectual property appeals, government and constitutional appeals, and breach of contract appeals.

 Ryan has successfully represented clients in the Texas Supreme Court, the United States Court of Appeals for the Fifth Circuit, many Texas intermediate courts, and the United States Supreme Court.
 He is also Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization.